-- Oral exams I and II will be 10-12 minute discussions in pairs.
+- 1. Oral exams I and II will be 10-12 minute discussions in pairs.
 Students will answer two different questions (5 to 6 minutes to answer each question).
 Questions will be chosen by the students at random from a set related to content studied in class. - 2.
+Oral quizzes I and II will be a 5-6 minute discussion in pairs.
+Students will answer one question.
+The question will be chosen by the students at random from a set related to content studied in class. - 3.
 The group project will be a 20-minute presentation with 4 or 5 members.
 The topic will be chosen by the students and previously approved by the professor.
-Further instructions will be given along the semester. - 3.
-All content (reading/listening passages and presentations) will be evaluated and included in quizzes and/or oral exams unless specifically indicated otherwise. - 4.
-There will not be any make-up quizzes or presentations unless there is a valid justification according to Régimen Académico Estudiantil. - 5.
-Students who read or memorize the content of their presentations (project/quizzes/exams) will automatically obtain a 5.0 or lower. - 6.
-The course instructor might take attendance only to keep track of student participation in class activities without affecting students' grades. - 7.
+Further instructions will be given along the semester. - 4.
+All content (reading/listening passages and presentations) will be evaluated and included in quizzes and/or oral exams unless specifically indicated otherwise. - 5.
+There will not be any make-up quizzes or presentations unless there is a valid justification according to Régimen Académico Estudiantil. - 6.
+Students who read or memorize the content of their presentations (project/ quizzes/exams) will automatically obtain a 5.0 or lower. - 7.
+The course instructor might take attendance only to keep track of student participation in class activities without affecting students' grades. - 8.
 Students must know and study the Reglamento de Orden y Disciplina de la Universidad de Costa Rica, and should pay special attention to the following norms regarding plagiarism and evaluation procedures.